FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 **Positives** 😄

 -   really differentiates itself from the competition
-    -   they offer a career quiz to help get you started (apparently I’d be great as someone in back-end - hehe)!
+    -   they offer a career quiz to help get you started (apparently I'd be great as someone in back-end - hehe)!
     -   they (like Course Report) offers spotlight of founders and student along with the latest news pertaining to whichever relevant bootcamp
 -   thewebsite design is sooo sexy
-    -   pictures of actual people - holy crap - are on each coding bootcamp’s representative square on the website along with extra hover information
+    -   pictures of actual people - holy crap - are on each coding bootcamp's representative square on the website along with extra hover information
-    -   this actually makes scrolling down fun even if you’re just browsing!
+    -   this actually makes scrolling down fun even if you're just browsing!
 -   allthe bootcamps in the world (huzzaaah!)
     -   they offer roughly \~170 bootcamps, in a very clean and